Toby Schmitz

-Toby Schmitz (born 4 May 1977) is an Australian actor and playwright.
+Toby Schmitz (born 4 May 1977) is an Australian actor, playwright, director and novelist.

-He was born in Perth, Western Australia, attended Perth's Scotch College and briefly studied law at the University of Western Australia.
-He graduated from the acting course at National Institute of Dramatic Art in 1999 and has performed many times on stage for Sydney Theatre Company, Company B at Belvoir St Theatre and Griffin Theatre Company.
-He has also appeared in film and television, and writes plays.
+Early life

+Schmitz was born in Perth, Western Australia, where he was raised in the suburb of Swanbourne, the elder of two brothers.
+He attended Perth's Scotch College, where he performed in a school production of Seven Brides for Seven Brothers.

+At the age of 15, Schmitz met comic performer Tim Minchin at Midnite Youth Theatre Company, where they first performed together in a production of The Wind in the Willows in 1992.
+They both then moved on to study at University of Western Australia, where Schmitz briefly studied law.
+While at university, Schmitz and Minchin hosted a cabaret show, performing Beat poems and Beatles medleys.

+Schmitz then went on to study acting at National Institute of Dramatic Art, graduating in 1999.

+Career

-Theatre credits
+Theatre

-His Sydney Theatre Company credits include The School for Scandal directed by Judy Davis, the premiere and national tour of David Williamson's The Great Man directed by Robyn Nevin, and leading roles in George Bernard Shaw's Major Barbara, Andrew Upton's Hanging Man, Tony McNamara's The Great, Brendan Cowell's Self Esteem, Nina Raine's Rabbit and Tom Stoppard's Travesties.
-Several of these productions toured to Melbourne and other Australian capital cities.
+Schmitz has performed in numerous stage productions for Sydney Theatre Company, Company B at Belvoir St Theatre and Griffin Theatre Company.
+His STC credits include The School for Scandal directed by Judy Davis and the premiere and national tour of David Williamson's The Great Man directed by Robyn Nevin.
+He has also had leading roles in George Bernard Shaw's Major Barbara, Andrew Upton's Hanging Man, Tony McNamara's The Great, Nina Raine's Rabbit and Tom Stoppard's Travesties.
+Several of these productions toured interstate.

+Schmitz appeared in the 2000 premiere of Brendan Cowell's Men for Rogue Star Productions at Sydney's Old Fitzroy Theatre.
+Cowell, on the search for a “suave and cocky” actor, cast Schmitz in the play after encountering him at an STC audition, marking the beginning of regular collaborations, including Schmitz appearing in a lead role in Cowell's Self Esteem in 2007 and playing the title role in Ruben Guthrie for Company B in 2008 and 2009.

-For Griffin Theatre Company, he played the central role of Luke Boyce in Louis Nowra's The Boyce Trilogy – The Woman with Dog's Eyes (2004), The Marvellous Boy (2005) and The Emperor of Sydney (2006), all directed by David Berthold.
+For Griffin Theatre Company, Schmitz played the central role of Luke Boyce in Louis Nowra's The Boyce Trilogy – The Woman with Dog's Eyes (2004), The Marvellous Boy (2005) and The Emperor of Sydney (2006), all directed by David Berthold.

-For Company B he played the title role in Brendan Cowell's Ruben Guthrie (2008 and 2009).
-He performed the role of Coleman in The Lonesome West at Belvoir St Theatre in 2009.
-He also appeared in Strange Interlude in 2012 played the title role in Hamlet in 2013.

-He also appeared in the premiere of Brendan Cowell's Men for Rogue Star Productions.

-In 2000, he directed a production of Howard Korder's A Boy's Life at the Bondi Pavilion.
-In 2008 he directed Neil LaBute's This Is How It Goes.

-In 2010, he played the eponymous character Hamlet in the enormously successful La Boite Theatre production in Brisbane, directed by David Berthold and in 2011 he played Benedick in Bell Shakespeare's Much Ado About Nothing.
-In 2013 he played with Tim Minchin in Rosecrantz and Guildenstern are Dead.